Indiana Wage Payment Laws

 Deductions from Wages

-An employer cannot deduct wages from an employer’s paycheck or fine an employee for any of the following:
+An employer cannot deduct wages from an employee’s paycheck or fine an employee for any of the following:

 - cash shortages